goauthentik/authentik/website/blog/2024-1-12-happy-new-year-from-authentik-security/item.md

 A hearty Happy New Year to you all, from all of of us at Authentik Security, with sincere wishes that your 2024 may be filled with a maximum of joys (new features and elegant code) and a minimum of pains (bugs and the dreadful reality of not-enough-time).

-> The start of a new year makes me want to say, first of all, thank you for the past year.
+> The start of a new year makes me want to first say **thank you** for the past year.
->

 ## Thank you!

 **Thank you to our community**, from the newly joined members to our long-time friends and moderators and holders-of-knowledge.
 Without you all, well… we literally wouldn’t be here.
-No matter how deep your knowledge of authentik is, it’s really your willingness to explore and test and give feedback on new and old features, all while supporting each other and staying in touch with good humor and vibes that make us such a vibrant community.
+No matter how deep your knowledge of authentik is, it’s really your willingness to explore and test and give feedback on new and old features, all while supporting each other and staying in touch with good humor and vibes, that make us such a vibrant community.

 **Thank you to our users**, from those who run authentik in their homelabs to those who run authentik in production, and everyone in between.
 We appreciate your trust and guidance, and your input into how we can provide the most-needed features and grow our product in the ways that solve your business needs and challenges.